 There’s been many attempts at making devices that let you record and time-shift TV, from the trusty VCR to short-lived oddities like DVD recorders.
-But the arrival of digital TV in Australia brought with it a new breed of recording device.
-One which can take all the hassle out of keeping up with your favourite shows: the digital video recorder, or DVR for short.
+But the arrival of digital in Australia brought with it a new breed of recording device.
+Digital TV takes all the hassle out of keeping up with your favourite shows: the digital video recorder, or DVR for short.

 Sometimes referred to as a PVR (Personal Video Recorder) this clever invention has revolutionised the way we consume television – both free-to-air and pay TV.
 A DVD-player-sized box with two or more TV tuners inside a DVR captures broadcasts and stores them on a hard disk drive.
 The same type of drive you’d find in your PC.
 Depending on the size of that drive and whether or not you’re recording from a high definition channel, a DVR can potentially hold hundreds of hours of recorded television.
 All neatly sorted into individual recordings you can access in an instant from a menu.
 And because they’re literally grabbing the digital broadcast and storing it on disc, the quality when you play it back is identical to the original.